AleksanderLubkiewicz/QUIZ.py/README.md

 ## Usage

-To play the game, simply run the Python program.
+To play the game, simply run the Quiz.exe.
 Follow the on-screen instructions to answer the questions presented.
 After completing the quiz, the program will display your score and allow you to play again if desired.

 ## Categories